 However, a person does not need to adopt a ketogenic diet to produce ketones.
 In addition to messing with the body’s acid-base balance, carbohydrates get cut out of a keto diet, or down to a minimum, and this pushes many healthful foods–fruits and healthy grains—off the plate.

 The effect of a keto diet on heart health

 One of the accepted tenets in the battle against Alzheimer’s is that we need to focus on the health of the heart and vascular system to help prevent Alzheimer’s, or at least slow its progression.
 You’ve probably heard it before, but it’s true: What is good for the heart is good for the brain.

 This what the MIND diet — a diet high in fruits and vegetables, fish and poultry, and olive oil — is all about.
 Preliminary studies have shown that adhering to the Mediterranean-based, heart- and brain-healthy diet may lower the risk of Alzheimer’s by as much as 53 percent.

 If you opt, instead, for a ketogenic diet to provide ketones, you are thwarting the healthful eating element of the equation and missing out on a lot of nutrients.
 Relying on a ketogenic diet might provide some short-term benefits, but it would likely mess things up in the long run.

-A different approach might be to take a supplement of ketones (like beta-hydroxy butyrate) or fats that the body metabolizes into ketones.
+A different approach, Blonz suggestions, could be to take a supplement of ketones (like beta-hydroxy butyrate) or fats that the body metabolizes into ketones.
 Caprilic acid, an eight-carbon fatty acid that makes up eight percent of the fats of coconut oil, is a fat that gets metabolized into a ketone after absorption.
 Another important piece of this approach is maintaining a high-fiber diet.
 Aside from being a boon to general health, fiber is often fermented in our gut into a type of fatty acid that gets turned into a ketone after absorption.